Interstate 710 and State Route 710 (California): 1964–present

 The Long Beach Freeway was approved as a non-chargeable Interstate in September 1983 by the FHWA, and on May 30, 1984, AASHTO approved the SR 7 designations to be renumbered to Interstate 710.
 In October 1984, the FHWA approved an additional 1.6 mi extension from CA 1 to Ocean Boulevard.
 The short stub in Pasadena was built in 1975, along with the adjacent sections of I-210 and SR 134.
-There are still remaining overhead street signs pointing motorists to SR 7 on Ford Boulevard in Monterey Park.
+There are still remaining overhead street signs pointing motorists to SR 7 on Ford Boulevard at its intersection with Floral Drive in Monterey Park.
 These are the last known signs to date.

 The existing freeway from SR 1 south to Ocean Boulevard was taken over by the state on August 25, 2000, in a trade with the City of Long Beach for former SR 103 north of SR 1.
 In 2013, Caltrans adopted the remainder of the Seaside Freeway from Ocean Boulevard to SR 47 over the Gerald Desmond Bridge as part of Route 710.
 Caltrans and the Port of Long Beach completed the replacement for the old Gerald Desmond Bridge in October 2020; it was named the Long Beach International Gateway Bridge in May 2021.

 Future

 I-710 corridor project

 The significant growth of cargo volumes handled at the ports of Los Angeles and Long Beach has added a large amount of truck traffic to the Long Beach Freeway, since it is the most direct route between the port complex and the railyards in Vernon and East Los Angeles, as well as the Pomona and San Bernardino freeways that connect Los Angeles to railyards in San Bernardino and Colton.
 The freeway's pavement has been badly damaged as a result since it was not designed to carry nearly as large of a load of truck traffic.
 It has also become a major source of air pollution, emanating from diesel-fueled trucks idling in rush-hour traffic congestion and giving cities along its route some of the worst air quality in already smoggy Southern California.
-In response, an Environmental Impact Statement/Environmental Impact Report is currently being conducted to analyze possible significant improvements to I-710 between the Ports of Long Beach and Los Angeles and the Pomona Freeway (SR 60).
+In response, as of 2011 an Environmental Impact Statement/Environmental Impact Report is being conducted to analyze possible significant improvements to I-710 between the Ports of Long Beach and Los Angeles and the Pomona Freeway (SR 60).

 In March 2018, Caltrans considered plans to expand I-710, which would have entailed adding lanes for trucks and demolishing homes.
 However, this would have exacerbated the problem of air pollution around the freeway, by enabling more diesel-power trucks to travel on it.
 The area around the freeway is already described as a "diesel death zone" due to the pollution.
 These plans were indefinitely shelved due to public opposition.

 Another potential solution to the problem is shifting freight to the Alameda Corridor.
 This is a freight railroad that runs parallel to I-710.
 Right now, 33% of freight moving to and from the Port of L.A. goes by rail.